gregtwallace/certwarden.com/docs/3_user_interface/2_dashboard.md

 The dashboard shows all current, valid certificates, what their primary subject is, any special flags, and their expiration.

-Essentially this is a good high level overview of the certificates LeGo is providing.
+Essentially this is a good high level overview of the certificates Cert Warden is providing.

 Clicking on a certificate name will take you to that certificate's page.